 Communication Skills & Somatic Awareness

-Communication isn’t just about the words we choose — it’s shaped by our emotions, our lived experiences, and what’s happening in our bodies in each moment.
-When stress rises or old patterns get activated, even the most caring people can find themselves shutting down, reacting quickly, or struggling to express what they truly mean.
+Communication is more than the words we say — it’s influenced by our emotions, our history, and what’s happening in our bodies.
+When stress or old patterns surface, even caring people can shut down, react quickly, or struggle to express what they truly mean.

-At Cedar & Sky Wellness, I support individuals, couples, and families in building healthier patterns of connection through emotional awareness, somatic grounding, and practical communication tools.
-When we learn to stay regulated and present, it becomes easier to speak with clarity, listen with openness, and repair moments of disconnection.
+At Cedar & Sky Wellness, I help individuals, couples, and families understand their inner world and build healthier ways of connecting.
+Through emotional awareness, somatic grounding, and practical tools, we work toward staying regulated and present so it becomes easier to speak clearly, listen openly, and repair moments of disconnection.

 Why Communication Breaks Down